Murphy, Canha lift A’s over Rockies; Gray injures elbow

 TRAINER’S ROOM

-Athletics: CF Ramon Laureano (right hip strain) received a cortisone injection in his hip and a platelet-rich plasma (PRP) injection in his adductor muscle in Vail, Coloraodo.
+Athletics: CF Ramon Laureano (right hip strain) received a cortisone injection in his hip and a platelet-rich plasma (PRP) injection in his adductor muscle in Vail, Colorado.
 Oakland trainer Nick Paparesta said Laureano will have a follow-up tele-visit Tuesday and could begin running by Wednesday but will not be activated off the IL when he is eligible. … RHP J.B.
 Wendelken (oblique) will throw a bullpen session Saturday.

 Rockies: SS Trevor Story (right elbow inflammation) began throwing to first base Friday and is on track to return Tuesday at Miami. … INF Ryan McMahon (minor groin tightness) was out of the lineup but pinch hit in the eighth.